Senior Living Guide: How to Create a New Resident Welcome Program

 Remember, new residents have to navigate a new physical space, figure out meal times, make friends/ find someone to have meals with, know where all the activities are taking place, know how to sign up for transportation or salon services, and so forth.
 It’s a lot of change and a lot to keep track of and remember.
 Other residents are often the best source to help a new resident fit in and to create a real sense of belonging.

+Having an active Welcome Committee in your community is an excellent way to connect warm, friendly residents with the newbies.
 Be intentional about creating a positive sentiment in the first 30 days.

 • Week 1: Deliver a gift card for salon services.